specialized806/microsoft-365-docs/microsoft-365/admin/activity-reports/microsoft-365-copilot-usage.md

 # Microsoft 365 reports in the admin center – Microsoft 365 Copilot usage

-The Microsoft 365 Usage dashboard shows you the activity overview across the Microsoft 365 productivity apps in your organization.
+The Microsoft 365 Usage page shows you the activity overview across the Microsoft 365 productivity apps in your organization.
 It enables you to drill into individual product-level reports to give you more granular insight about the activities within each app.
 To view all reports, check out the [Reports overview article](activity-reports.md).

 In the Microsoft 365 Copilot usage report, which is in continuous enhancement, you can view a summary of how users' adoption, retention, and engagement are with Microsoft 365 Copilot, and the activity of every Copilot user in your organization, including agent usage.
 For Copilot activity on a given day, the report becomes available within 72 hours of the end of that day (in UTC).